 - How can I make this easier?

 - How can I make this more joyful/fun?

-Ease and fun are two of my central values.
+Ease and joy are two of my core values.
 I tend to make things more complicated than necessary.
 I mean: translating an already good book into English when you are not a native speaker?
 Duh!
-I have cursed at my decision to do that, and still, I did not quit.
+I cursed at my decision to do that, and still, I did not quit.
 So there must be something in it that I really wanted to do.

 How do limiting beliefs affect your life?
 Are there things you would like to do and are not doing?
 How do you feel about that?
 Please, leave your thoughts in the comments.

 If limiting beliefs have a significant impact on your situation, please consider ordering a session in which you can ask me anything you want on how to get going again.
 I suggest you order a channeling reading from me.